antrea-io/antrea/docs/configuration.md

 value that does not match the `defaultMTU` parameter, as it may lead to performance degradation or packet drops.

-Antrea enables portmap CNI plugin by default to support `hostPort` functionality for Pods.
-In order to disable the portmap plugin, remove the following from Antrea CNI config:
+Antrea enables portmap and bandwidth CNI plugins by default to support `hostPort` and traffic shaping functionalities for Pods respectively.
+In order to disable them, remove the corresponding section from `antrea-cni.conflist` in the Antrea manifest.
+For example, removing the following section disables portmap plugin:
 ```
 {
   "type": "portmap",